dhh1128/codecraft.co/how-to-point-in-code.md

       Question: I find what essentially amounts to inline comments described in #2 as an interesting idea.
 I am curious, though.
 Is Intent going to require those inline "comments" in order for it to compile?
 If not, that seems to allow programmers to just skip them, leaving us with code that's essentially the same as what we have today in terms of conveying additional meaning.

       Comment: Going back to one of my favorite languages, Perl (I know I'm an oddity), I find this idea of anchors to be interesting.
 Perl has a concept of Labels, which effectively behave very similar to HTML anchors.
-They can be applied to not only arbitrary code blocks (used for GOTO calls--yeah, if you really want to do that), but also for fine-grain nested loop control.
+They can be applied to not only arbitrary code blocks (used for GOTO calls &mdash; yeah, if you really want to do that), but also for fine-grain nested loop control.
 Essentially, they allow the programmer to put down "anchors" at specific parts of the code, independent of line numbers, and then use them to control execution flow.
 Granted, this isn't exactly what you are getting at here in the article, but I've found it very useful (if used correctly) to make the code more readable.
 I believe this adds additional credence to what you are trying to accomplish overall.

       If you are interested, a discussion on Perl Labels can be found here: http://www.perlmonks.org/?node_id=616302
   - author: Daniel Hardman